grantshandy/ipgeolocate/README.md

 | ipapi.co      | 1,000/day (30,000/month)  |

 You can use each of these just by running the function of the same name.

+freegeoip.app is not recommended because it has issues reliably getting the correct latitude and longitude for IP addresses.

 ## Fields
 The API can get these fields about IP addresses.